-- Abortifacient medications for the abortions covered under this plan, including oral medications as described in current evidence-based criteria - Allergy testing, antigen administration, and desensitization treatment - Inpatient medical visits - Medications and the administration of medications in a doctor's office - Office, home, or walk-in clinic visits for the diagnosis and treatment of a sickness or injury (Note: Urgent care facilities are not walk-in clinics) - Orthognathic treatment and surgery - Second diagnostic surgical opinions - Services for FDA-approved implanted contraceptive devices - Services for FDA-approved patches, rings, and contraceptive injections; FDA-approved diaphragms, cervical caps, cervical shields, female condoms, sponges, and spermicides; and FDA-approved emergency contraception (see the Guidance Regarding Preventive Medications for a list of contraceptive methods covered as preventive services under the Pharmacy benefit) - Services for FDA-approved sterilization procedures - Services for fitting, implantation, and/or removal (including follow-up care) of FDA-approved female contraceptive devices
+- Abortifacient medications for the abortions covered under this plan, including oral medications as described in current evidence-based criteria - Allergy testing, antigen administration, and desensitization treatment - Foot care, including trimming of nails or treatment of corns or calluses, when medically necessary for diabetes, neurological involvement, or peripheral vascular disease of the foot or lower leg - Gender-affirming care - Inpatient medical visits - Medications and the administration of medications in a doctor's office - Office, home, or walk-in clinic visits for the diagnosis and treatment of a sickness or injury (Note: Urgent care facilities are not walk-in clinics) - Orthognathic treatment and surgery - Second diagnostic surgical opinions

-- Sleep studies - Surgical procedures (including assistance at surgery) - Only certain surgical assistants are eligible providers.

-- Call Customer Service at the number on your member ID card to verify that the surgical assistant chosen by your doctor is eligible and to determine whether the surgical assistant and anesthesiologist selected by your doctor are in-network providers. - Treatment of temporomandibular joint disorders (TMJ)
+- Services for FDA-approved implanted contraceptive devices - Services for FDA-approved patches, rings, and contraceptive injections; FDA-approved diaphragms, cervical caps, cervical shields, condoms, sponges, and spermicides; and FDA-approved emergency contraception (see the Guidance Regarding Preventive Medications for a list of contraceptive methods covered as preventive services under the Pharmacy benefit) - Services for FDA-approved sterilization procedures - Services for fitting, implantation, and/or removal (including follow-up care) of FDA-approved female contraceptive devices - Sleep studies - Surgical procedures (including assistance at surgery) - Only certain surgical assistants are eligible providers. - Call Customer Service at the number on your member ID card to verify that the surgical assistant chosen by your doctor is eligible and to determine whether the surgical assistant and anesthesiologist selected by your doctor are in-network providers. - Treatment of temporomandibular joint disorders (TMJ)